Amealky/BombermanClient-Public/README.md

+# About

+Student project 🏫

-# BombermanClient-Public
+# BombermanClient 2018

-About 2018 - Student Game Project
+BombermanClient is a prototype game of bomberman but with farmer and butter as bomb